AdaCore/langkit/README.md

 (see Install).
 Then, in order to run the testsuite, launch the following command from the top-level directory:

-    $ scripts/interactive_testsuite
+    $ ./manage.py test

-This is just a wrapper script passing convenient options to the real testsuite driver that is in `testsuite/testsuite.py`.
+This is just a wrapper passing convenient options to the real testsuite driver that is in `testsuite/testsuite.py`.

 If you want to learn more about this test driver's options (for instance to run